Philece Sampler

-Debra Philece Sampler (July 16, 1953 – July 1, 2021) was an American film, television and voice actress.
-She got her start on the soap operas Days of Our Lives as Renée DuMonde and Another World as Donna Love Hudson.
+Debra Philece Sampler (July 16, 1953 – July 1, 2021) was an American actress.
+She began her career on the soap operas Days of Our Lives as Renée DuMonde and Another World as Donna Love Hudson.

 In addition to her acting career, Sampler provided the voice to various characters in animated series, such as Toph Beifong in The Legend of Korra.
 She also voiced characters in English-language dubs, such as Mimi Tachikawa and Cody Hida from Digimon: Digital Monsters, Tiptory in Eureka Seven, and Hiyori Tamura from Lucky Star.

 Life and career

 Sampler was born in San Angelo, Texas, on July 16, 1953.
 She graduated from J.J.
 Pearce High School in Richardson, Texas in 1971.
 After graduating from the University of North Texas in 1975 with a drama degree, Sampler moved to Hollywood and quickly landed guest roles in a few television movies and series, including The Incredible Hulk in season 4, episode 59 titled "Dark Side".